gilbarbara/react-floater/README.md

 You can use your own components to render the tooltip with the prop `component`.
 Check `WithStyledComponents.js` in the [demo](https://84vn36m178.codesandbox.io/) for an example.

-If you use your own components as `children` it will receive a `innerRef` prop that you must set in your HTMLElement:
+If you use your own components as `children` it will receive an `innerRef` prop that you must set in your HTMLElement:
 *Stateless components don't accept refs...*

 ```jsx